tximeta: transcript quantification import with automatic metadata

 new entry in an internal table that links the transcriptome used in the

-Salmon index to its sources, and (2) it creates a JSON file
+salmon index to its sources, and (2) it creates a JSON file

 such that this linkedTxome can be shared.